jhajek/Linux-text-book-part-1/Chapter-01/chapter-01.md

   __Steve Ballmer:__ *"Linux is not in the public domain.
 Linux is a cancer that attaches itself in an intellectual property sense to everything it touches.
 That's the way that the license works."*  [1 June 2001 Chicago Sun Times](https://web.archive.org/web/20011108013601/http://www.suntimes.com/output/tech/cst-fin-micro01.html "Steve Ballmer calls Linux a cancer")

   When you hear the term *"free and opensource software"* what comes to mind?
 Do you agree with these quotes?
 Do you disagree?
-The question came to my mind often during my time teaching courses on Linux.
-A thought occurred to me that the arena of software that cover *"free and opensource"* is more than just Linux.
+The question came to my mind often during my time teaching courses on opensource.
+Most people are exposed to opensource through using Linux either in school or at work.
 In reading the above quotes it is clear there is more then a technological discussion going on, this is really a philosophy of technology discussion.
 Operating systems are what powers our computers and smart phones, it is what allows us to interact with the hardware contained within.

   This text strives to be different than other books in the market in two areas;  first the philosophy of free and opensource software and its origin and impact upon our computing world.

-  Second, this book will cover the basic technical structure and how to use free and opensource operating systems--Unix, Linux, and BSD based.
+  Second, this book will cover the basic technical structure and how to use free and opensource operating systems--Unix, Linux, and BSD based systems.

+###For Instructors

-  __For instructors__ In addition to the text material this book includes:
+In addition to the text material this book includes:

   *  Chapter review questions with answers in Appendix B
      + Online quizzes with support for Blackboard importing